FlaxEngine/FlaxDocs/manual/scripting/debugging/rider.md

 ### 6. Add configuration

 Once you know the port you can create configuration of type **Mono Remote**.
-Use *Edit Contiuration* button and select `+` plus button to create new confgiuration for Mono Remote debugging.
+Use *Edit Configuration* button and select `+` plus button to create new confgiuration for Mono Remote debugging.

 ![Rider Edit Configuration](media/rider-edit-configuration.png)